General Radiography (X-ray)

 At Northwestern Medicine Diagnostic Imaging, X-rays help physicians see inside your body.

 Using state-of-the-art technology, skilled imaging technologists create detailed pictures of your internal anatomy to help them pinpoint problems and make your treatment more precise.
+A traditional X-ray exam uses tiny amounts of radiation to create still pictures of the human body.
+Although primarily used to visualize bones, including the spine and skull, X-ray is also useful for exams of soft tissues.
+X-ray is also used to guide access to joints during procedures.

 Putting your needs and safety first, Northwestern Medicine Diagnostic Imaging follows “as low as is reasonably achievable” (ALARA) guidelines for minimizing radiation exposure.